Santorini in September 2026: Weather, Harvest Season & Insider Tips

 Crowds and Prices in September

-The numbers tell the story: Santorini sees roughly 40–50% fewer visitors in September than in August.
-The streets of Oia are walkable again.
-You can get a caldera-view restaurant table without booking three weeks ahead.
-Perissa beach has actual space on it.
+The numbers are stark: roughly 40–50% fewer visitors than August.
+Oia is actually walkable.
+You can get a caldera-view restaurant table the same day.
+Perissa beach has space to put your towel down without negotiating with strangers.

 What to Do in Santorini in September